jessemillar/class-notes/tech-201/lessons/lesson-18.md

 - Modern-day Istanbul
 - Means "the city of Constantine"
 	- Considered "the new Rome"
+	- The true capital and commercial center of the Roman Empire
 - The date of Rome's split (286 A.D.) marks the beginning of the Byzantine Empire
 - Constantine was an early emperor of the Byzantine Empire
 	- Strove to divide the empire
 - Selected the Greek trading town of Byzantium as the site he would build his new city to serve as the administrative head of the empire
 	- Sits on a peninsula
-- Constantinople build a complicated system of walls
+- Constantinople built a complicated system of walls
 	- Called the Theodosian walls
 	- Used limestone mortar to withstand small earthquakes which were common to the area
 - Rome was being attacked by the Huns and Romans were fleeing to Constantinople